 Granger Rocket Football League Rules and Regulations

-This league is open to all players currently residing within the PHM District Boundaries and who are entering 4 th, 5th and 6th grade of the current Rocket season.
+This league is open to all players who are entering 3rd, 4th, 5th, and 6th grade of the current Rocket season.

-The maximum age requirement: Player may not turn 13 years of age before November 1st of the current season.
+The maximum age requirement: Player may not turn 13 years of age before November 1st of the current season and no grade higher than 6th grade.

-New players: will need to submit a copy of their birth certificate at sign-ups.
+New players: will need to present a copy of their birth certificate at sign-ups.

 All IHSAA rules will apply except for the following: